bup/bup/DESIGN.md

 initial randomized testing discovered that some binary arguments would crash Python during startup[1].
-Eventually Johannes Berg tracked down the [cause](https://sourceware.org/bugzilla/show_bug.cgi?id=26034), and we hope that the problem will be fixed eventually in glibc or worked around by Python, but in either case, it will be a long time before any fix is widely available.
+Eventually Johannes Berg tracked down the [cause](https://sourceware.org/bugzilla/show_bug.cgi?id=26034), and we hoped that the problem would be fixed eventually in glibc or worked around by Python, but in either case, we assumed it would be a long time before any fix was widely available.

 Before we tracked down that bug we were pursuing an approach that would let us side step the issue entirely by manipulating the